 2. The Royal Mile

-Being the most touristy area of Edinburgh means the Royal Mile is bustling with tourist attractions, cafés, museums, pubs and gift shops.
+Naturally, being the most touristy area of Edinburgh means the Royal Mile is bustling with tourist attractions, cafés, museums, pubs and gift shops.
 These run from Castle Hill and the Esplanade to the Lawnmarket (the oldest part of the Old Town and once home to a linen market), High Street (and the imposing St Giles Cathedral), Canongate (once an semi-independent burgh within Edinburgh) and all the way to Abbey Strand (where the Scottish Parliament sits).
 Phew!

 3. St Giles Cathedral and Heart of Midlothian